 In Kathy’s yard, up against the house grew a tall peach tree.
 Her grandfather had planted a peach pit years back and it was reaching the second-floor windows.
 It’s glossy green leaves looked great against the house.
 I never saw a peach on it but I believe this may have been a variety that needed a second tree for cross-pollination.
 Didn’t know about needing another pollinator tree back then.

 Do you love berries as much as I do?
 Who doesn’t love berries?
 I have a blueberry bush planted in my yard.
 The birds love them!
 I used to put netting over it to keep birds away but they would manage to get under the netting no matter what I tried.
 I gave up.
 The bush produces enough blueberries.
 I do not worry about sharing with birds anymore.

 Have you ever had a black raspberry?
 What a taste treat!
 Red raspberries seem a bit tart sometimes to me.
 Black raspberries have a smooth sweet flavor.
 They are not as common in the market so if you ever run across them do yourself the favor of purchasing them.

 Four black raspberry bushes were planted near the back fence.
 They grew wild and spread by underground runners.
 The canes would grow tall and eventually bend touching the ground.
 If left untrimmed and still touching the ground, the plant would then root at that spot.
 It became difficult to weed or pick the beautiful berries because the thicket was impregnable Finally had the landscaper cut the black raspberries down.
 Do not worry, they slowly began growing back in a more manageable manner.
-The berries do not grow on the canes the first year.
-They first blossom then set fruit on second-year growth.
+The berries do not grow on the canes in the first year.
+The first blossom then set fruit on second-year growth.